luke-rt/guess-the-number/README.md

-# guess-the-number OS
+# Guess The Number
-A bare metal operating system kernel to play Guess the Number on
+A bare metal kernel to play Guess the Number on

 ![screenshot](1.png)